 One of the most extraordinary and rare gemstones we are able to bring you at Gemporia, Cats Eye Alexandrite is every gem collector’s dream.
-With striking chatoyancy and color change, this doubly-phenomenal gem is an extraordinary treasure.
+With striking chatoyancy and colour change, this doubly-phenomenal gem is an extraordinary treasure.

 What is Alexandrite?

 If you’re not already familiar with Alexandrite, it is a highly sought-after gemstone from the Chrysoberyl family.
 Known as the ‘Emerald by day, Ruby by night’ gem, Alexandrite was first discovered near the Tokovaya River in the Ural Mountains of Russia on the day Alexander II (1818-1881) came of age.
-Named after the 16 year old future Tsar, the gemstone’s fascinating red to green color change echoed the colors of the Russian flag at the time.
+Named after the 16 year old future Tsar, the gemstone’s fascinating red to green colour change echoed the colours of the Russian flag at the time.

-These days, although there are a few more locations where this gem is found, it is still so rare that many jewelers won’t ever have seen one.
+These days, although there are a few more locations where this gem is found, it is still so rare that many jewellers won’t ever have seen one.
 The addition of the Cats Eye effect makes Cats Eye Alexandrite doubly rare.

 What is the Cats Eye Effect?

 Some Alexandrite will display ‘chatoyancy’.
 This phenomenon, named after the French ‘oeil de chat’, meaning ’cat’s eye’, is a stunning, mysterious looking effect, prized by many collectors.
 A single band of light crosses the top of the gem, appearing to magically open and close as the gem is turned in the light.